drexed/lite-memoize/README.md

 ## Klass

-Class level memoization is the quickest way to get up without polluting your class with new methods.
+Class based memoization is the quickest way to get up without polluting your class with new methods.
 It's perfect for short lived or non-altering items like `activerecord` objects.

 You can only cache results without access to any information about the `store`.